atrial septal defect

 Low birth weight or a recent infection may increase the risk of complications.

-—a test that uses sound waves to visualize heart functioning
+—a test that uses sound waves to visualize functioning of the heart

 (ECG, EKG)—a test that records the heart's activity by measuring electrical currents through the heart muscle